 Most of the coronavirus infections in South Korea reportedly stem from two clusters – one at the church congregation in Daegu and another from a psychiatric ward at a hospital in Cheongdo.

-The United States Department of State has raised its travel advisory to South Korea after the recent spike in the number of infections due to “sustained .”
+The United States Department of State has raised its travel advisory to South Korea after the recent spike in the number of infections due to “sustained community spread.”
 This means that “people in South Korea have been infected with the virus, but how or where they became infected is not known, and the spread is ongoing,” the State Department said.

 The United Kingdom and Singapore have also issued travel warnings to the affected cities in South Korea.
 Israel has reportedly refused entry to non-Israelis after a flight landed from South Korea over the weekend.